cvilas/guidance/people/leaders_code.md

   - Optimise ratio of engineers to other roles (Eg: project managers).
 Senior engineers are qualified enough to serve in these roles.
 - Accept that for all issues concerning my team, including their productivity and well-being, the buck stops with me.
 - Not micromessage.
 The message that goes to the CEO is the message that goes to the shop floor, is the message that goes to the customer.
 Micromessaging is dishonest.
+- Mentor and train my replacement, so I can move on/continue to learn/create further impact.